TeamUlysses/ulx/ulx_readme.txt

 	* [ADD] XGUI: Ability to set the 'nextlevel' cvar from the maps tab, if you have access to "ulx map".
 	* [ADD] Reason to votekick log (Thanks, CSchulz).
 	* [ADD] Steam ID parameter to "ulx who" to lookup users by Steam ID.
+	* [ADD] Cvar "ulx meChatEnabled" added to enable or disable the /me chat feature, or set it to Sandbox only.
 	* [FIX] Changing weapons while cloaked would keep them hidden when uncloaked.
 (Thanks, TheRealAyCe).
 	* [FIX] XGUI: Error if the default settings/users.txt file was missing.
 	* [FIX] Gamemode list includes workshop addons now (Thanks, jason2010).